liquinlab/elm-smile/docs/components.md

 message passing and notifications where Vue keeps track of which parts of the template depend on which variables and updates them when the variables change.
-It's actually quite sophisticated to ensure the system works quickly even on complex websites (think Facebook news feed or the NYTimes) but the important point is that you don't have know how it works under the hood. **The important point from the perspective of a developer is that you don't have to write code to update the template when the underlying state changes.**
+It's actually quite sophisticated to ensure the system works quickly even on complex websites (think Facebook news feed or the NYTimes) but amazingly you don't _need_ know how it works under the hood. **The important point from the perspective of a developer is that you don't have to write code to update the template when the underlying state changes.**

 #### Two-way binding